3ijtKwijt/Discord-Rainbow-Role/README.md

 | speed         | The speed on which it needs to change (in ms)      |
 | logging       | If you want to log when the color has changed in the console (can be really messy)      |

+### Attention!
+For permissions, the role from the bot needs to be higher placed than the role you want to change it's color from in the server settings, like this

+[Admin]
+[BotRole]
+[RoleYouWantToChangeItsColorFrom]
+[@everyone]